-Boeing and Airbus continued to supply aircraft parts for aircraft in Russia, but through third countries.
-Thanks to end-user certificates, companies know exactly who certain parts are being sent to.
+Boeing and Airbus continued to supply aircraft parts for airplanes in Russia, but through third countries.
+Thanks to the end-user certificates, the companies know exactly who certain parts are being sent to.

 But it very quickly turned out that Boeing and Airbus themselves were in no less shock.
-A letter came from them to our leadership - they said, they say, sanctions, we can no longer support deliveries in this regard, we regret it.
+A letter came from them to our leadership — they said, like, sanctions, we can no longer support supplies in this regard, we regret it.
 And at the end there was a postscript: "And what are we going to do?".
 Do you understand?

-According to him, deliveries were eventually налаладили through third countries, and the companies themselves knew perfectly well, thanks to end-user certificates, that a particular part was being supplied to Russia.
+According to him, supplies were eventually налаладили through third countries, and the companies themselves knew perfectly well, thanks to the end user certificates, that a particular part was being supplied to Russia.

-Earlier www1.ru reported that the millionth titanium ingot for the construction of the MS-21 and SJ-100 was smelted in Russia.
+Earlier www1.ru reported that the millionth ingot of titanium for the construction of the MC-21 and SJ-100 was smelted in Russia.

 Read more materials: